Marcus-Friis/PhD/README.md

 ## Topics
 * TikTok and other social media
 	* Quantifying what the heck is going on - What do people post?
+		* How is this different between platforms?
 	* Spread of misinformation on TikTok
 	* Algorithmic Echo Chambers and Bias
 	* Trends and their lifespan
 	* Influence of influencers - How important are these to platforms?
+		* Structural role of users in social networks
+	* AI content's influence on social media
 * Politiken-like
 	* Media coverage and social media activity - What are the differences between people's interests and what actually gets covered?
 	* Generative AI in traditional news
+	* Negativity bias in news coverage?
 * Individual and Collective Mobility
 	* How commuting impacts people's mental health - Public transport sucks; is this reflected in people's general happiness?
 	* HyggeBike 2.0
+	* CycleCV 2.0
+* Algorithmic Bias and Fairness
+	* LLMs behavior based on demographics: Does ChatGPT treat you differently based on sex, race etc.?
 * Music something?
+* More ML heavy stuff?

 ## Cool Projects From Supervisors
 * Luca Aiello